-First-Year Seminar is required of all first-time, full-time freshman students and full-time transfer students enrolling with fewer than 29 credit hours.
+First-Year Seminar is required of all first-time, full-time freshman students and full-time transfer students enrolling with fewer than 24 credit hours.
 This course is designed to assist new students in transitioning smoothly to the Tech community.
 Students who do not pass this course must continue to re-enroll until they pass the course.
-Each degree program specifies its unique combination of required courses and electives.
-All WVU Tech baccalaureate level programs must require at least 120 credit hours of course work.

 Note: Resident credit hours are not synonymous with West Virginia State residency definitions for tuition purposes.

 Transfer students are West Virginia University students who have completed post-secondary coursework at a regionally accredited college or university after graduation from high school, but before registering at WVU.
 Courses brought to WVU upon original matriculation are called transfer work.

 Transient students are current West Virginia University students who temporarily matriculate at another accredited institution to take courses to be recorded on their WVU transcript or who return to the University after an absence of one calendar year or less.
 Courses brought in to WVU from another institution are called transient work.
 Transient work includes:

 - Military credit validated by the American Council on Education (ACE).

 - Collegiate work approved through the appropriate workflow and completed at another regionally accredited institution in the United States.

 - Collegiate work approved through the appropriate workflow and completed at colleges and universities outside of the United States which are accredited or approved by the Ministry of Education (or other appropriate governmental agency) of the country in which they are located.